OrrAvrech/neural-shape-analysis/README.md

 # Neural Shape Analysis

 This project addresses the task of shape classification of point clouds.
-It is heavily based on PointNet [1] and Momenet [2], which introduces the usage of geometric moments as input features.
+It is heavily based on PointNet [[1]](#references) and Momenet [[2]](#references), which introduces the usage of geometric moments as input features.
-The implementation is in Tensorflow-2.3 and includes `tf.data.Dataset` mapping functions to compute the geometric moments, pre-liftings and vertex normals.
+The implementation is in Tensorflow and includes `tf.data.Dataset` mapping functions to compute the geometric moments, pre-liftings and vertex normals.

 ## Setup
 You can create the project's environment from the `nsa.yml` file by running: